Recommendations & Conclusions

 The benefits for time-pressed teachers using AI models and tools to help prepare lesson plans are clear, and increased availability of personalised learning and tutoring tools could benefit many pupils.
 However, widespread use of AI raises questions about the nature of assessment, particularly in subjects that rely heavily on coursework.

-Government response.
 The government welcomed the committee's analysis and reiterated its commitment to effective international action on AI, detailing extensive ongoing engagement through various multilateral fora and bilateral partnerships.
-It also highlighted the successful outcomes of the recent AI Safety Summit, including …
+It also highlighted the successful outcomes of the recent AI Safety Summit, including the Bletchley Declaration and plans …

 Department for Science, Innovation and Technology